List of members of the IIHF Hall of Fame

 In 1997 the International Ice Hockey Federation (IIHF) established the IIHF Hall of Fame in Zürich, Switzerland.
 The IIHF Hall of Fame is intended to honor individuals who have made valuable contributions both internationally and in their home countries.
 The first class, which was composed of Paul Loicq, plus 30 other individuals, was introduced during the 1997 World Championships in Helsinki, Finland.
 The IIHF established the Torriani Award in 2015, which is given annually to a player with an "outstanding career from non-top hockey nation".
 Members are inducted into the Hall into four separate categories: player, referee, builder (an individual that "manages" or grows the game), and the Torriani Award.

 The IIHF and the Hockey Hall of Fame in Toronto, Ontario, Canada, agreed on a long-term contract whereby the Hockey Hall of Fame became the permanent residence for the IIHF Hall of Fame.
 On 29 June 1998, the Hockey Hall of Fame opened its newly revamped Exhibition Center containing an international area known as the World of Hockey Zone, which houses the exhibits for the IIHF Hall of Fame.
 The IIHF also recognizes individuals with the Paul Loicq Award, presented to a person who has made "outstanding contributions to the IIHF and international ice hockey".
 Recipients of the Paul Loicq Award are not included in the list of inductees into the Hall of Fame.
-There are 261 inductees as of 2025.
+There are 269 inductees as of 2026.

 Members

-List of the 261 inductees into the IIHF Hall of Fame as of 2025.
-(Note: 245 inductees as of 2023.
-Eight additional inductees in 2024, not counting Ryan Smyth twice.)
-(Note: In May 2025, the IIHF will induct six into the player category, one into the builder category, and one into Torriani Award category.)
+List of the 269 inductees into the IIHF Hall of Fame as of 2026.
+(Note: 261 IIHF Hall of Fame inductees as of 2025.)
+(Note: Eight additional inductees in 2026; including six into the player category, one into the builder category, and one into Torriani Award category.)